marcopennekamp/lore/specification/traits-structs.md

 // Accessing an object via its name. let option: Option[Int] = None

 // Objects (None) can be used in the properties of other objects (Game).
-Note that this particular example essentially
+This particular example essentially creates
-// creates mutable global state, which should be avoided if possible.
-Handle mutability with care! object Game(mut name: String = 'Garfield') object Game do mut player: Option[Player] = None end
+// mutable global state, which should be avoided if possible.
+Handle mutability with care! object Game do
+  name: String = 'Match Four'
+  mut player: Option[Player] = None
+end
 ```

 Note that a **block-style** object requires the keyword `do`.
-This is because a very important form of objects, propertyless "empty" objects, can be declared without parentheses and the `end` keyword.
-The approachable syntax for this common case introduces an ambiguity for block-style objects regarding the `end` keyword.
+This is because a very important form of objects, propertyless "empty" objects like `None` in the example, can be declared without parentheses and the `end` keyword.
+The approachable syntax for this common case introduces an ambiguity for block-style objects in the `end` keyword.
 It is resolved with the `do`.

 ### Inheritance

 Traits and structs can **inherit** from any number of traits and shapes.
-A trait or struct `A` inheriting from a trait or shape `B` will induce the strict subtyping relationship `A < B`.
+A trait or struct `A` directly inheriting from a trait or shape `B` will induce the strict, direct subtyping relationship `A < B`.

 **Structs cannot be extended**.
-Traits are the mechanism for building type hierarchies, which has the huge advantage of cleanly separating the concerns of data representation (structs) and abstract structure/behavior (traits, shapes).
+Traits are the mechanism for building type hierarchies, which has the advantage of cleanly separating the concerns of data representation (structs) and abstract structure/behavior (traits, shapes).

-If a trait or struct inherits from a shape directly or indirectly, all properties declared in the shape will become members of the trait or struct.
-The combined properties of all extended shape types are called the **inherited shape type**.
+If a trait inherits from a shape directly or indirectly, all properties declared in the shape will become (virtual) members of the trait.
+The combination of all extended shape types is called the **inherited shape type**.
 This type definitely specifies all properties of a trait.
 A struct, in contrast, treats the inherited shape type as a contract: it must specify all properties contained in the inherited shape type as struct properties, with compatible types.

 Since a struct is always a concrete type, **all abstract functions** of the traits a struct extends will have to be implemented for the struct.
 This is implicitly handled by the constraints governing abstract functions and doesn't need to be handled specially for structs.